mtlynch/mtlynch.io/content/posts/digitizing/index.md

 * Capture as much metadata as possible
   * Labels on the tapes might turn out to be handy
   * Keep a record of which clip came from which tape and in what order
-* It will be *really* difficult and expensive for you to achieve the same quality capture as a company that does dedicated video digitization (but steer clear of XX company)
+* It will be *really* difficult and expensive for you to achieve the same quality capture as a company that does dedicated video digitization
+  * That said, I don't recommend EverPresent.
 * Capture as much of the data in an application-agnostic format
   * Clip descriptions, time codes, dates, etc.
   * If you keep it in an application specific format (or worse, throw it away), it's difficult for you to reproduce the work if you decide on a different solution.